 CO1: Explain the social, political and cultural milieu of the 20th Century England.
-CO2: Learn the impact of World War I and II on 20th Century poetry.
-CO3: Identify the characteristics of Modern English poetry.
-CO4: Learn the details of Modern English poetry.
-CO5: Learn to interpret and appreciate the poetic devices of Modern poetry.
+CO2: Learn the impact of World Wars on 20th Century drama.
+CO3: Analyse the Modern English plays of Beckett and Osborne.
+CO4: Learn the details and techniques of modern English essays.
+CO5: Analyse the novels of DH Lawrence, Virginia Woolf, EM Forster and Doris Lessing.